Sublingual Immunotherapy Research

 Annals of Allergy, Asthma and Immunology, 2008

-In everyday clinical practice, SLIT reduced the onset of new sensitizations and mild persistent asthma and decreased bronchial hyperreactivity in children with respiratory allergy.
+In daily medical practice, sublingual immunotherapy decreased the development of sensitivities to new antigens and mild asthma and reduced bronchial hyperreactivity in pediatric patients who exhibited respiratory allergies.

 Sublingual Immunotherapy: What Have We Learned From the ‘Big Trials’?